 Morcilla is the Spanish word for blood sausuage.
 It can be found in many cultures throughout the world, including Spanish cuisine where it exists in many variants.

-One of the most popular Spanish blood sausages is morcilla de Burgos.
-It’s made primarily with pork blood and fat, rice, onions, and salt, and comes in two varieties – cylindrical or gut-shaped.
+One of the most popular types of Spanish blood sausage is morcilla de Burgos.
+It’s made primarily with pork blood and fat, rice, onions, and salt.
 Other varieties include morcilla patatera made with roughly mashed potatoes and morcilla dulce which is a sweeter type of blood sausage.

 Morcilla is typically fried, grilled, stewed, or roasted and is used as an ingredient in many Spanish dishes like croquetas, omelettes, and puff pastries.

-Pictured below are the delicious morcilla tapas we enjoyed at a tapas bar in Granada.
-It was served over soft bread and topped with pine nuts.
+Pictured below are the delicious morcilla tapas we enjoyed at a Spanish tapas bar in Granada.
+It was served over soft white bread and topped with pine nuts.

 23. Pintxos with Foie Gras